TestMesh

 Breakpoints

-Set breakpoints by step ID to pause execution before a step runs:
+Set breakpoints by step ID to pause execution at a specific step:

 When execution reaches a breakpoint, the session transitions to paused state and waits for one of: